+Self-optimisation will combine the household sources of flexibility either with the PV generation, if available at the household, or in combination with a tariff system to optimise the consumption according to the price of the energy.
 The self-optimisation in the case of storage boiler/building structure flexibility and the PV generation will look into utilising as much as possible of generated electricity for hearting of the house.
 The optimisation will utilise a capacity of the storage to store the heat at the times of high generation.
 The heat will be realised when needed, usually in the afternoon and in the evening, when outside temperatures drop.
-A brief example of such scenario is presented in Figure 22.
+A brief example of such scenario is presented in Figure 23.
 In the figure two days of consumption are presented.
 On the left hand side a non-optimized day in January is shown.
 The self-consumption (denoted in sky-blue) is very low.
 The production, in green, is not properly used.
 The consumption in red happens in the morning and in the afternoon when the PV generation is no longer active.
-In the figure on the right-hand side an optimised day of consumption in March is presented.
-The afternoon consumption is at large shifted to the time of generation.
+In the figure on the right-hand side an optimised day of consumption is at large shifted to the time of generation.
 The generation is much better utilised and afternoon consumption is more uniform than before.

-The self-optimisation case as described needs the following data in at least one hour granularity from a Digital twin repository, as is denoted in Figure 21:
+The self-optimisation case as described utilizes the following data in at least one hour granularity from a Digital twin repository, as is denoted in Figure 22: